provenance-io/provenance/x/README.md

 Modules are the code components of the Provenance Blockchain that execute the majority of the business logic for applications.
 The [Cosmos SDK](https://docs.cosmos.network/v0.47) enables developers to build modules that utilize the core structure of the SDK to allow the modules to function together.
 To read more about creating modules, refer to the [Cosmos documentation on modules](https://docs.cosmos.network/v0.47/building-modules/intro).

-Provenance Blockchain leveraged inherited modules from Cosmos SDK, and has purpose-built custom modules unique to Provenance Blockchain.
+Provenance Blockchain leverages inherited modules from Cosmos SDK, and has purpose-built custom modules unique to Provenance Blockchain.

 * [Inherited Cosmos modules](https://docs.cosmos.network/v0.47/build/modules)
 * [Attribute](./attribute/spec/README.md) - Functions as a blockchain registry for storing \<Name, Value\> pairs.